Heathers

 Themes: Power and Manipulation, Suicide and its Impact, Friendship and Betrayal, Conformity and Individuality, Violence and its Consequences

-Conflict and Stakes: Veronica's internal conflict between her loyalty to her friends and her growing disillusionment with their violent behavior, as well as the external conflicts between the different social groups at Westerburg High School.
+Conflict & Stakes: Veronica's internal conflict between her loyalty to her friends and her growing disillusionment with their violent behavior, as well as the external conflicts between the different social groups at Westerburg High School.
 The stakes are high, as the violent acts escalate and threaten to destroy the lives of those involved.

-Overall Mood: Darkly comedic and satirical
+Mood: Darkly comedic and satirical

 Standout Features: